TyGuS/suslik/README.md

 cd ~/suslik
 python2 evaluation.py --all
 ```
-will execute all benchmarks, that is, both complex and simple, including the longer-running benchmarks `instersection` and `BST: delete root`, mentioned above.
+will execute all benchmarks, that is, both complex and simple, including the longer-running benchmarks `intersection` and `BST: delete root`, mentioned above.
 This might take *upto an hour*.
 This will generate output files:
-- `complex.csv`
+- `complex.csv`: Cypress results for complex benchmarks
-- `simple.csv`
+- `simple.csv`: Cypress results for simple benchmarks
-- `all_results` with all the synthesized programs
+- `all_results`: all synthesized programs

-We have excluded these two long-running benchmarks from the normal script modes for convenience,
+We have excluded these two long-running benchmarks from the previous script modes for convenience,
 because these are the only benchmarks that take over a minute to run natively (so, over two minutes on the VM).
-In particular, `instersection` takes 4 min,
+In particular, `intersection` takes 4 min,
 and `BST: delete root` takes ~45 mins to finish on the VM.

 The benchmark `intersection` needs a clarification, which we have made to reviewers during the rebuttal.